Why Miley Cyrus Is Defending Selena Gomez On Instagram

 Miley Cyrus will have absolutely none of Stefano Gabbana's cyberbullying, thank you very much.
-The "Malibu" singer came to Selena Gomez' defence after fashion designer Stefano Gabbana insulted her looks on Instagram.
+The "Malibu" singer came to Selena Gomez' defense after fashion designer Stefano Gabbana insulted her looks on Instagram.

 "Well what that dickhead said (if it's true) is fucking false and total bull shit," Cyrus commented on an old photo of she and Gomez posted to a fan account.
 "She fine as fuck."